a-faraji/realert/README.md

 </RealertProvider>
 ```

-### Chakra UI

-*Coming Soon!*

 ### Custom Template

-OR you can create your own alert template.
+You can create your own alert template.
 Just implement a Functional Component with `RealertTemplateProps`
 (and additional props).
 Take a look at [DefaultTemplate](src/templates/DefaultTemplate.tsx)
 or [MUI Template](https://github.com/a-faraji/realert-template-mui) as an example.